Exchange (guest) students

 The LLB programme consists of a number of compulsory courses which give an introduction into several fields of law and compare different legal systems in these fields of law.
 In the first semester of the third year students will study abroad.
 They can use this semester for studying national law courses in their home country (only if the foreign university of their choice is one of the partner universities of the Groningen Faculty of Law), but can also opt for further specialization abroad.

-Our Faculty of Law offers seven specialized (one-year) LLM programmes for graduates in law who wish to broaden and deepen their knowledge of a specific field of law:
+Our Faculty of Law offers six specialized (one-year) LLM programmes for graduates in law who wish to broaden and deepen their knowledge of a specific field of law:

 - Master of Laws in Energy and Climate Law

-- Master of Laws in European Economic Law
+- Master of Laws in European Law in Global Context

 - Master of Laws in Global Criminal Law